KeepLearningFromSideProject/scheduler/README.md

 ## Architecture
 ![image of architecture](https://i.imgur.com/59QhEtD.png)

 * Why not use http in all scenraio?
   I'm not sure it is possible or not and I have never seen people monitor http directly!?
 In general, we monitor socket with epoll.
 * Why not use K8S official library directly?
   Our scenraio is very simple, so spending time on learning a novel library is not very helpful.

 ### HTTP Daemon
-Recieve all request
+Recieve all request and forward to States Controller Daemon.

 ### States Controller Daemon
 * Socket Client